stefan-hoeck/idris2-rhone/src/Doc/Basics.md

 ```

 Another typical use case is to broadcast some input common
-to several streaming functions to all of them and collect
+to several stream functions to all of them and collect
 the result in a product type.
 The classical way to do this
 is by using the `(&&&)` operator.
 In Idris, we can again use a
 (heterogeneous) list type for this: `Data.MSF.FanList`.